Javachup/canvas-to-notion/README.md

 2. The database id is in the url to that page [https://www.notion.so/](https://www.youtube.com/watch?v=dQw4w9WgXcQ)**qwertyuiopasdFGHJKLZXCVBNM123456**?v=awsddeggdbbrhers3325regfst3wt560
 It's between the '/' and the '?' as seen above.

+# Finally Using the Program

+First step is to enter the path to the file.
+Easiest way to do this is to click "Browse" and find the file in there.
+Once `info.json` has been selected, you can press the "Run Program" button and watch as all your assignments get pulled from canvas and plopped into notion.

+The program simultaneously reads from notion and canvas.
+Once both have been read, everything will get written to canvas.